By JAMES TONEY

 As the Paralympics closed, attention switched to Flushing Meadows, where Emma Raducanu had improbably made the fourth round in just her second major tournament, not bad for a qualifier ranked outside the world’s top 300.

 Within days sights had been reset, the 18-year-old becoming first British woman to win a major singles title since Virginia Wade’s 1977 Wimbledon win.

 When Neil Diamond first released ‘Sweet Caroline’ it barely made the top ten, now it’s topping the charts, even if England couldn’t quite top Europe.

 Southgate’s England may have been edged out in a penalty shoot-out in their first major final in 55 years but for a few glorious weeks they took us on quite a ride.

 Croatia, Czech Republic, Germany, Ukraine and Denmark all brushed aside, only Scotland – with their own Seventies disco soundtrack – proved their equal, until that final date with the Azzuri and spot kicks.

-But it didn’t stop there, Tyson Fury’s latest heavyweight success, Lewis Hamilton’s tussle for an eighth world F1 title, Mark Cavendish rolling back the years in the Tour de France, Chelsea’s success in the men’s Champions League and a double in the inaugural men’s and women’s Hundred for the well-named Oval Invincibles.
+But it didn’t stop there, Tyson Fury’s latest heavyweight success, Lewis Hamilton’s tussle for an eighth world F1 title, Mark Cavendish rolling back the years in the Tour de France, Chelsea’s success in the men’s Champions League and a success in the inaugural men’s and women’s Hundred for Southern Brave (men) and Oval Invincibles (women).